jackadam1981/ChromeEc/docs/fingerprint/fingerprint-dev-for-partners.md

 **Partners**: You can request a Dragonclaw development board from Google.
 ***

-*** note
-Dragonclaw Rev 0.2 needs a [rework](#dragonclaw-rev-0.2-rework) for the FPC sensor to work while being powered through Servo.
-All of the boards at Chromestop have already been reworked.
-***
 <!-- mdformat on -->

 This FPMCU board is Icetower Rev 0.1. |